EK76/WeatherStation/README.md

 > [!NOTE]
 >  **You can also edit your MySQL credentials with the WeatherStation application.**<br><br>
->  **If configdb.txt file is missing, then WeatherStaion application will redirect you to a page where you can create the file with your MySQL credentials info.**
+>  **If configdb.txt file is missing, then WeatherStaion application will create a default configdb.txt.
+You can then edit the configdb.txt**
+   **with the Weather Station application by using _"Tools -> Database Config"_ from the menu.**

 #### How to clone this repository with git.